GijimaGarikai/CLI-Wordle/README.md

 - The target word is randomly chosen from the input word list.
 - The player has 6 attempts to guess the word.
-- After each guess, the program provides feedback using 'g' (correct letter and position), 'y' (correct letter but wrong position), and 'x' (incorrect letter).
+- After each guess, the program provides feedback using different color backgrounds for each character.
+Green for correct letter and position, yellow for correct letter but wrong position, and no color for an incorrect letter.
 - The game ends when the correct word is guessed or after 6 attempts.

 ## Summary Report